wes-goulet/side-drawer/README.md

 }
 ```

+You can set a backdrop filter using the following CSS variable.

+- `--side-drawer-backdrop-filter`
+  - Sets the backdrop-filter for both the drawer and the overlay that appears to the right of the drawer (when it's open).
+  - Default is `none`

 You can customize the overlay that appears to the right of the drawer (when it's open) by setting one of the following CSS variables.

 - `--side-drawer-overlay-transition`